ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/2e05388c-d82b-4daa-87e8-9fea3e0e858b)

-I need to say, that ssh conenction to any host provided through coffee server.
-Use can see how I configured firewalld for forwarding.
+I need to mention that SSH connections to any host are provided through the coffee server.
+You can see how I configured `firewalld` for forwarding.

-The last thing is WAF.
+The last thing is the WAF.
 I configured it in `firewalld.tf`.
-I configured it only for `coffee-server`, but to be honest it is nessesary for every host in private network.
-I decided that for lab, `coffee-server` is enough.
+I set it up only for the `coffee-server`, but to be honest, it is necessary for every host in the private network.
+For this lab, I decided that configuring it for the `coffee-server` is sufficient.

 ![image](https://github.com/user-attachments/assets/8f302ba7-4420-4baf-9409-b9a7b8bebff1)

-You can see filewall and rules instances.
-Rules provide access for:
+You can see the firewall and rules instances.
+The rules provide access for:

-- 443 - HTTTPS
+- **443** - HTTPS
-- 1900 - SSH to master-lb-server
+- **1900** - SSH to `master-lb-server`
-- 1901 - SSH to coffee-server
+- **1901** - SSH to `coffee-server`
-- 1902 - SSH to drink service
+- **1902** - SSH to `drink-service`
-- 1903 - SSH to milk service
+- **1903** - SSH to `milk-service`
-- 1904 - SSH to syrup service
+- **1904** - SSH to `syrup-service`

 ### Deploy

 Let's deploy our hardware infrastructure.

-Firstly I need to init terraform.
+First, I need to initialize Terraform.

 ```
 terraform init